vndmtrx/check-cmake-example/README.md

 ## Installing

-You need the following programs installed on your system:
+To run this project the following programs need to be installed on your system:
 - Cmake
 - Check
 - Gcov
+- Lcov
 - Valgrind

 Then, do as follows: